Announcing Android™ apps on Windows 11 Preview for Windows Insiders in the Beta Channel

 - Your PCs’ region must be set to the U.S.

-- Your PC must be in the Dev and Beta Channel.
-If you are new to the Windows Insider Program, click here to get started with registration and joining your PC to the Dev and Beta Channel.
+- Your PC must be in the Dev, Beta, or Release Preview Channel.
+If you are new to the Windows Insider Program, click here to get started with registration and joining your PC to the Dev, Beta, or Release Preview Channel.

 - You will also need to have a U.S.-based Amazon account to use the Amazon Appstore.